ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 >

 > [!primary]
-> It is highly recommended to keep equipment up-to-date with the latest patches and updates.
+> It is highly recommended to keep equipments up-to-date with the latest patches and updates.
 >
 > Also ANSSI<sup>1</sup> demands to host production environments on a separate and dedicated infrastructure, and to keep them isolated from non-production environments such as development and test environments.
 >